How to Apply

 - Graduate Record Exam (GRE) scores (an official copy of scores is required for all applicants)

-PLEASE NOTE: The Department of Population, Family and Reproductive Health will be waiving the GRE scores for the remainder of the 2020-2021 admissions application cycle for our MHS, MHS Online, MSPH and BA/MSPH applications
+PLEASE NOTE: The Department of Population, Family and Reproductive Health will be waiving the GRE scores for the 2021-2022 admissions application cycle for our MHS, MHS Online, MSPH and BA/MSPH applications.

 - Test of English as a Foreign Language (TOEFL) scores (if applicable)